There are no requirements.

 The final examination will be oral, which needs be completed at least with a sufficient grade.

-Should the number of participants be too high, this may be changed to a written examination.
+Should the number of participants be too high, this may be changed to evaluation solely based on projects and presentations.

 At the end of the course, we will have a session, in which each pair presents its research project.

 The final grade of the course will be calculated by weighing the research project by 40%, the presentation by 10%, and the oral examination by 50%.
 Both the presentation and the oral exam can be retaken.